Effective Ways to Control Cattle Heat Stress in Dairy Operations

 Minimize and control heat stress in dairy operations is essential to ensure herd health, normal behavior and milk yields.

 Recent studies review and refer methods for managing heat stress.
-This article will brielfly provide information on the latest research, focusing on environmental modifications, dietary adjustments, physiological approaches and innovative Precision Livestock Farming (PLF) options to control and mitigate heat stress in dairy cows.
+This article will briefly provide information on the latest research, focusing on environmental modifications, dietary adjustments, physiological approaches and innovative Precision Livestock Farming (PLF) options to control and mitigate heat stress in dairy cows.
 We invite the reader to access the reference list for further information on this topic

-Controling heat stress
+Controlling heat stress

 The most common control and mitigation technique used to fight heat stress for dairy cows is to control the animals' thermal environment, however, climate control systems can be costly, and therefore limited in use.
 Cooling strategies for cows follow four general thermodynamic principles of heat transfer: conduction, convection, radiation and evaporative cooling.
 Two of the most effective environmental strategies involve cooling systems and shade provision.